dvhb/dvhb-hybrid/docs/tutorial.rst

 Create an application
 ---------------------

-Generally Django project consist of few application.
+Generally Django project consist of few applications.

-For instance we need to create a method GET /users which will return a list of users in the application.
+For instance we need to create a method `GET /users` which returns a list of users of the application.
-To do this we need to create `users` django application and place it as subpackage of `tutorial` package:
+So create a `users` django application and place it as subpackage of `tutorial` package:

 .. code-block:: shell